Theodosius (son of Maurice)

-Theodosius (Θεοδόσιος; 4 August 583/585 – after 27 November 602) was the eldest son of Byzantine Emperor Maurice (r.
+Theodosius (Θεοδόσιος; 4 August 583 – shortly after 27 November 602) was the eldest son of Roman emperor Maurice (r.
 582–602) and was co-emperor from 590 until his deposition and execution during a military revolt.
 Along with his father-in-law Germanus, he was briefly proposed as successor to Maurice by the troops, but the army eventually favoured Phocas instead.
-Sent in an abortive mission to secure aid from Sassanid Persia by his father, Theodosius was captured and executed by Phocas's supporters a few days after Maurice.
+Sent in an abortive mission to secure aid from Sassanid Persia by his father, Theodosius was said to have been captured and executed by Phocas's supporters a few days after Maurice.
 Nevertheless, rumours spread that he had survived the execution, and became popular to the extent that a man who purported to be Theodosius was entertained by the Persians as a pretext for launching a war against Byzantium.
+There is debate over whether this man was an imposter or genuinely Theodosius.